-What skills do I have that I can “sell” to an employer as an international student?
+Q: What skills do I have that I can “sell” to an employer as an international student?

-Should I list my immigration status on my resume?
+Q: Should I list my immigration status on my resume?

-Your visa status should not be listed on your resume.
-Your educational background and work history will display that you are an international student.
+A: No. Your educational background and work history will display that you are an international student.
 You should never lie about your immigration status, but it is not to your advantage to draw attention to it.

-When in the hiring process do I reveal that I’m an international student?
+Q: When in the hiring process do I reveal that I’m an international student?

-What should I say when an employer asks about my work authorization (F-1 student)?
+Q: What should I say when an employer asks about my work authorization (F-1 student)?

-How do I qualify for an H-1B visa?
+Q: How do I qualify for an H-1B visa?